 Bed Skirt: I have a ton of this fabric left over, so I thought I’d make a bedskirt to go around the day bed.

 Rug: I’d love a rug to go under the coffee table area.
 The tile can get super cold (and it’s not even winter yet).
-It would be nice to have a warm vaporizer for my kid.
+It would be nice to have a vaporizer for my kid.